Stuller’s Top 5 Platinum Questions Answered

 What people don’t always know is—

 Platinum cobalt sticks to magnets due to its cobalt content.
 It should be kept segregated from other bench sweeps.
 Also, a magnet can be used to determine if a platinum jewelry item is made from platinum cobalt.
+The Cobalt in the Platinum Cobalt alloy tends to oxidize in a blueish hue, which could result in a blue tint to the overall piece.

 When polishing jewelry that has both platinum and gold components, be sure the platinum is polished completely before polishing the gold.
 Gold polishes faster than platinum, so it is easy to over-polish the gold portion and ruin the piece.